aleshaleksey/fansys23/06-abilities.md

 **Description**: Switch seamlessly between using a buckler offensively and defensively.

-**Original state**: A "secondary action" is to be used when switching between offensive and defensive use of aa buckler.
+**Original state**: A "secondary action" is to be used when switching between offensive and defensive use of a buckler.

 **Benefits:** Switch between using a buckler as a weapon or a shield without using an action.